 The Company's deferred income tax assets are mainly composed of temporary differences related to the pension liability, lease liabilities, net operating losses and tax credit carryforwards, accruals for personal injury and other claims, other postretirement benefits liability, and compensation reserves.
 The Company's deferred income tax liabilities are mainly composed of temporary differences related to properties, the pension asset and operating lease right-of-use assets.
 These deferred income tax assets and liabilities are recorded at the enacted tax rates of the periods in which the related temporary differences are expected to reverse.
 As a result, fiscal budget changes and/or changes in income tax laws that affect a change in the timing, the amount, and/or the income tax rate at which the temporary difference components will reverse, could materially affect deferred income tax expense as recorded in the Company's results of operations.
-The reversal of temporary differences is expected at future-enacted income tax rates which could change due to fiscal budget changes and/or changes in income tax expense as recorded in the components will reverse, could materially affect deferred income tax rate at which the components will reverse, could materially affect deferred income tax rate at which the components will reverse, could materially affect deferred income tax rate at which the components will reverse, could materially affect deferred income tax rate at which the components will reverse, could materially affect deferred income tax rate at which the components will reverse, could materially affect deferred income tax rate at which the components will reverse, could materially affect deferred income tax rate at which the components will reverse, could materially affect deferred income tax rate expense as recorded in the Company's results of operations.
+The reversal of temporary differences is expected at future-enacted income tax rates which could change due to fiscal budget changes and/or changes in income tax laws.
+As a result, a change in the timing and/or the income tax rate at which the components will reverse, could materially affect deferred income tax expense as recorded in the Company's results of operations.
 From time to time, the federal, provincial, and state governments enact new corporate income tax rates resulting in either lower or higher tax liabilities.
-A o
+A one-percentage-point change in the Canadian and U.S. statutory federal tax rate would have the effect of changing the deferred income tax expense by \$169 million and \$141 million in 2020, respectively.